uva-math/uva-math-code/documentation/seminar_pages.md

 The fields `content=""` and `contacts=""` allow to add some extra content into specific places on the automatically generated seminar page: the first field adds before `UPCOMING TALKS` list, and the second field - before the `Contact:` information at the bottom of the page.

+The unified list of talks is displayed on the main page. **Note:** only 180 days of seminars are displayed on the main page and on the "all seminars" [{{site.url}}/calendar/]({{site.url}}/calendar/) page.
+Seminars further in the future can be found at the individual seminars pages.

 ### Archives

 ###### More recent